How Much Internet Speed Do I Need?

 Your speed is faster than of our speed test results

 Okay, now that you've run a speed test, you know what you're currently working with.
-To give you an idea of what your internet speed should look like, here's our top 5 favorite internet service providers.
+To give you an idea of what your internet speed should look like, here's what the download speeds look like from the fastest internet providers:

 Provider